 Time in Malta

-Many of the expats living in Malta are retirees attracted to the idea of living a slow paced life.
-While this sounds easy enough, recent retirees and expats who come for work might take a while to adjust.
+Many of the expats living in Malta are retirees attracted to the idea of living a slow-paced life.
+While this sounds easy enough, it might take a while to adjust to time in Malta.

 Understanding and accepting that things take a bit longer are vital to adjusting to life in Malta – and stopping to appreciate the little things can improve an expat’s stay in the island country.